< Blogs & Guides

 To avoid the hassle of security deposit management, some properties no longer require security deposits.
 Instead, they bill residents every six months for identified damages or charge a non-refundable monthly fee.

 While these alternatives may sound good on the surface, they don’t necessarily ensure that your asset is fully protected or that you’ll avoid security deposit fines.
 They also don’t ensure that properties and residents share the same objective—to have a well-cared-for unit at move out.
-When a resident receives a bill for damage changes every six months, it can also create ill-will with current residents and create more conflict for you to manage.

 2. Charging too much or applying inconsistent rules